-Reference books, on the other hand, focus more on biology, life cycle, and ecology.
-They will devote less space (or none at all) to identification but explore other aspects in much greater depth than a field guide allows.
-Many reference books assume some prior knowledge of the subject, they may use more technical terms, and will more likely use a species’ Latin name in preference over the common English name.
-This website uses both English common names and Latin names throughout.
+Reference books focus more on biology, ecology, and life history.
+They devote less space – sometimes none at all – to identification, instead exploring topics such as behaviour, habitat, and development in far greater depth than a field guide can.
+These books often assume some prior knowledge, use more technical terminology, and tend to favour Latin names over common English names.
+This website uses both throughout.

-If your primary interest lies in identifying something you have seen, a good field guide is the best (and often cheaper) option.
-Reference books usually aren’t as helpful in the identification of species but are the better choice if you want to learn more about them or specific aspects of their behaviour.
+If your main interest is identifying something you’ve seen, a well–designed field guide is usually the most useful – and often the most affordable – choice.
+Reference books are less helpful for identification but are ideal if you want to deepen your understanding of Odonata or explore specific aspects of their behaviour and ecology.

 The quality and quantity of books about Odonata, and field guides in particular, has improved greatly over recent years and we are now rather spoilt for choice.
 Here are some recommended titles, all of which I have enjoyed reading.